A toolbox for exporting figures from MATLAB to standard image and document formats nicely.

 If the figure looks correct on screen, but an error exists in the exported output (which cannot be solved using a different renderer) then please feel free to raise an [issue](https://github.com/altmany/export_fig/issues).
 Please be sure to include the .fig file, the export_fig command you use, the output you get, and a description of what you expected.
 I can't promise anything, but if it's easy to fix I may indeed do it.
 Often I will find that the error is due to a bug in MATLAB's `print` function, in which case I will suggest you submit it as a bug to TheMathWorks, and inform me of any fix they suggest.
 Also, if there's a feature you'd like that isn't supported please tell me what it is and I'll consider implementing it.

 ### And finally...

-If you've ever wondered what's going on in the icon on the export_fig download page (reproduced on the left), then this explanantion is for you.
-The icon is designed to demonstrate as many of export_fig's features as possible.
-Given a
+If you've ever wondered what's going on in the logo on the export_fig download page (reproduced here), then this explanantion is for you.
+The logo is designed to demonstrate as many of export_fig's features as possible:

 Given a figure containing a translucent mesh (top right), export_fig can export to pdf (bottom centre), which allows the figure to be zoomed-in without losing quality (because it's a vector graphic), but isn't able to reproduce the translucency.
 Also, depending on the PDF viewer program, small gaps appear between the patches, which are seen here as thin white lines.

 By contrast, when exporting to png (top left), translucency is preserved (see how the graphic below shows through), and the figure is anti-aliased.
 However, zooming-in does not reveal more detail since png is a bitmap format.
 Also, lines appear less sharp than in the pdf output.